CeCe McDonald: Flaherty assault case

-Flaherty, Schmitz's ex-girlfriend who was among those verbally assaulting McDonald and her friends outside the bar, was charged in May 2012 with second-degree assault with a deadly weapon and third-degree assault causing substantial bodily harm for attacking McDonald with "an alcoholic drink" glass causing a bleeding gash to her face needing eleven stitches.
+In May 2012, Molly Flaherty was charged with second-degree assault with a deadly weapon and third-degree assault causing substantial bodily harm for attacking McDonald with "an alcoholic drink" glass that caused a wound requiring eleven stitches.
 Her case was referred to the Washington County Attorney's Office in order to avoid a conflict of interest.
 In April 2013, Flaherty was sentenced to six months' jail time and probation after pleading guilty to third-degree assault, and was given credit for 135 days served in jail.

-Release (January 2014)
+Release and post-incarceration

-McDonald was released on January 13, 2014, after serving 19 months, and remained under the supervision of the Minnesota Department of Corrections through her 41-month sentence.
-Laverne Cox was among those who greeted her.
-Roxanne Anderson, the program director for the Trans Youth Support Network, said "CeCe is doing great.
-She looks good and she is good spirits," and that McDonald was not ready to comment publicly.
-Chase Strangio, a staff attorney for the American Civil Liberties Union, said "This is a day to celebrate, and to honor CeCe for all she's done from the day of her arrest to draw attention to the systemic violence women of color, and particularly LGBT women of color face everyday.
-Her message from the start was not to sensationalize the story, but to bring attention to the issue."
+McDonald was released on January 13, 2014, after serving 19 months but remained under the supervision of the Minnesota Department of Corrections throughout the 41-month sentence.
+Roxanne Anderson, from the Trans Youth Support Network, said that McDonald was doing great and was in good spirits but not ready to comment publicly.
+Chase Strangio, a staff attorney for the American Civil Liberties Union, described the day as being one to celebrate.

-McDonald gave her first televised interview six days later on Melissa Harris-Perry on MSNBC.
-McDonald spoke about her incarceration and those of other incarcerated transgender people, saying "I felt like they wanted me to hate myself as a trans woman," and added "prisons aren't safe for anyone, and that's the key issue."
+McDonald's first televised interview was six days later on Melissa Harris-Perry on MSNBC with McDonald saying "I felt like they wanted me to hate myself as a trans woman," adding "prisons aren't safe for anyone, and that's the key issue."
 The segment also featured Katie Burgess, who said "the only way that trans folks are going to be safe in prisons is for incarceration of people to end."